 The random forest is more or less agnostic about the process which motivates its data.
 However, it seems reasonable to suppose that a time series like inflation is motivated by some sort of autoregressive process.
 This intuition, if it is accurate, can be harnessed to make the forest better at predicting the future.

 The autoregressive integrated moving average (ARIMA) model does a good job of predicting future inflation.
 The model is autoregressive in that it offers a regression on lags of itself; it is “integrated” in that it automatically differences the data (if necessary) in an effort to make the series stationary; and it is a moving average model in that it regresses on some proxy for prior residual terms.
-This model does more than just offer predictions about the future; it offers, in the abstract, a theory of what sort of process motivates the data (an autoregressive moving average process); and it offers, in its implementation, a specific hypothesis about exactly which autoregressive moving average process motivates a specific set of time-series data.
+This model does more than just offer predictions about the future; it offers, in the abstract, a theory of what sort of process generated the data (an autoregressive moving average process); and it offers, in its implementation, a specific hypothesis about exactly which autoregressive moving average process motivates a specific set of time-series data.

-If the ARIMA model yields good predictions, then the model is not only useful as a sort of black box, which takes a certain data input and spits out a prediction.
+If the ARIMA model yields good predictions, then the model is not only useful as a sort of black box, which takes a certain data input and generates a prediction.
 Rather, the model is also useful in that it tells indicates why the data behaves the way it does.
 The predictions are good precisely because the model has correctly hypothesized, not only that the time series is motivated by an autoregressive moving average process, but also that the autoregressive moving average process takes a particular form (e.g., it contains four AR terms and two MA terms, the coefficient on the first lag is 0.78 with a certain distribution, etc.).

 Throughout the process of customizing the random forest model, it would be unwise to ignore the good information the ARIMA model provides.
 Instead, I intend to use every tool at my disposal to generate the best model possible.
 Now, for the data, I find that on a one-month forward prediction of US monthly inflation, from January 1999 to January 2020, the ARIMA model yields a root mean squared error (RMSE) of 0.0027, while a naïve model (in this case, the assumption that the value of inflation in a given month will be equal to that of the previous month’s inflation) yields an RMSE of 0.0031.
 This indicates that the ARIMA model does a better job of modelling the data than the naïve model does, and that the data is at least partially motivated by the process which the ARIMA model describes.